openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

         {
             // Define the return values.
             int32_t ret;
-            // Virtual pointer to the DAC device struct VirtualDacDevice *virtual = NULL;
+            // Pointer to the virtual DAC device struct VirtualDacDevice *virtual = NULL;
             (void)device;
-            // Allocate space for the virtual pointer. virtual = (struct VirtualDacDevice *)OsalMemCalloc(sizeof(*virtual));
+            // Allocate space for this pointer.
+            virtual = (struct VirtualDacDevice *)OsalMemCalloc(sizeof(*virtual));
         if (virtual == NULL) {
             // If the value is null, return an error code.
             HDF_LOGE("%s: Malloc virtual fail!", __func__);
             return HDF_ERR_MALLOC_FAIL;
         }
-        // Read the configuration of the attribute file. ret = VirtualDacReadDrs(virtual, node);
+        // Read the content of the attribute file. ret = VirtualDacReadDrs(virtual, node);
         if (ret != HDF_SUCCESS) {
             // Failed to read the file.
             HDF_LOGE("%s: Read drs fail! ret:%d", __func__, ret);
-            // Release the virtual space.
+            // Release the space for the virtual DAC device.
             OsalMemFree(virtual);
             // Set the pointer to 0.
             virtual = NULL;
             return ret;
         }
-        // Initialize the virtual pointer.
+        // Initialize the pointer to the virtual DAC device.
         VirtualDacDeviceInit(virtual);
         // Initialize the priv object in DacDevice. virtual->device.priv = (void *)node;